esnya/UdonRabbit.Analyzer/README.md

 # UdonRabbit.Analyzer

-.NET Roslyn Analyzer for VRChat Udon and UdonSharp.
+Experimental .NET Roslyn Analyzer for VRChat Udon and UdonSharp.
 This analyzer accelerates your Udon development with UdonSharp.
 Check out the [list of analyzers](docs/analyzers/README.md) defined in this project.
 Not enough types of analyzers in UdonRabbit.Analyzer?